AABearBots/First-Closed-Doors-Competition/README.md

   "executionList": [
     {
       "enabled": "false",
-      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's .sln file "process": "Trading-Process"				# up to the last folder only.
+      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's project folder "process": "Trading-Process"				# up to the last folder only.
     },
     {								# AACloud is prepared to run multiple bots